instructure/instructure-ui/packages/ui-select/src/Select/README.md

 #### Providing autocomplete behavior
 It's best practice to always provide autocomplete functionality to help users make a selection.
 The example below demonstrates one method of filtering options based on user input, but this logic should be customized to what works best for the application.

+> Note: Select makes some conditional assumptions about keyboard behavior.
+For example, if the list is NOT showing, up/down arrow keys and the space key, will show the list.
+Otherwise, the arrows will navigate options and the space key will type a space character.

 ```javascript
 ---
 example: true